George Floyd protests in Oklahoma: Tulsa

 On Saturday, May 30, hundreds of people protested peacefully on a six-mile march through midtown.
 One protester was hit by a vehicle when the protest moved onto Interstate 44, briefly shutting it down.
 Protests continued on May 31, when thousands gathered in the Greenwood District, the site of the 1921 Tulsa race massacre, to demand police accountability and reform.
 In the evening, police officers blocked protesters from walking down Peoria Avenue and used tear gas to disperse the crowd.
 Reports of vandalism were made as rocks were thrown at cars and shop windows were broken.
 Three people were arrested.

-A pickup truck towing a horse trailer drove through a crowd of Black Lives Matter protestors on I-244 in May, seriously injuring three.
+A pickup truck towing a horse trailer drove through a crowd of Black Lives Matter protesters on I-244 in May, seriously injuring three.
 The Tulsa County District Attorney's Office declined to press criminal charges against the driver, citing the truck's occupants' "immediate fear for their safety".
 In response to the incident, House Bill 1674 was introduced into the Oklahoma Legislature in February 2021, which makes illegal obstruction of roads a misdemeanor and grants civil and criminal immunity to motorists who unintentionally harm someone while fleeing a riot.
 The bill passed the House in March and the Senate in April, and was signed into law by governor Kevin Stitt in April.
 The bill took effect in November 2021.